httpwg/http2-spec/draft.md

 critical failings (especially considering the alternative - HTTP over cleartext).
 However, a modest form of protection against active attacks can be provided for clients on subsequent connections.

-When an alternate service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its avilability, failing when it cannot be contacted.
+When an alternative service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its avilability, failing when it cannot be contacted.
 Effectively, this makes the alternative service "sticky" in the client.